Code of Ethics

-The Certified Coaches Federation requires its members to conform to the following ethical principles, and shall hold members accountable for any departure from these principles.
+The Certified Coaches Federation requires its members to conform to the following code, standards, conduct, and pledge.
+The Certified Coaches Federation shall hold members accountable for any departure from these principles.
+Certification, credentials, and access to materials are contingent on agreement to the code of ethics.

 CCF Standards of Ethical Conduct